Coquito is a traditional coconut punch served at Christmas and New Year's celebrations in Puerto Rico.

 - 1 teaspoon coconut (or vanilla) extract

-- Mix all ingredients in a blender.
+- Mix cream of coconut, sweetened condensed milk, evaporated milk, rum, cinnamon, cloves, nutmeg, and coconut or vanilla extract in a blender.
 Process them until they are well-mixed.

-- Refrigerate for about an hour before serving.
+- Refrigerate for about 1 hour before serving.
 This drink tastes best very cold.

 - Shake to mix well right before serving.

-This recipe makes about 36 ounces.
-It's meant to be shared with family and friends, although you might try to hide the pitcher in the back of the refrigerator to sip on through the season.
-As it doesn't contain eggs or cream, it should keep in the refrigerator for several days.
+Note: As this recipe doesn't contain eggs or cream, it should keep in the refrigerator for several days.
 You can even mix up a batch and freeze it, then thaw to have on hand when needed.

 You can adjust the amount of rum to suit your taste, or even leave it out for a virgin coquito.